dhis2/ui-core/README.md

 Pass that to the component through `className='fix'`, and it should negate the troublesome CSS.
 Once the global rules in the App has been removed, it is possible to remove the `className='fix'` as well.
+This should be considered a temporary measure.

+**Best practice suggestion**: If you can control the CSS, _do not use `!important`_ and _do not allow your CSS rules to leak into the global scope_.